- January 11, 2018

 A redesign of the Canadian Common CV (CCV) is underway

+Please note that CCV remains fully operational, and that you may continue to use it as part of your grant application process.
 We are working closely with key stakeholders to identify requirements for the new system.
 Consultations with the research community and other stakeholders will be held to finalize the requirements for the new service.
 Further details on the consultations will be provided here as they become available.
 Thank you for your continued support as we evolve the CCV system to better meet your needs.

 - July 2017